Watsonville in Santa Cruz County, California — The American West (Pacific Coastal)

 Although the church had to be rebuilt on a larger scale after the 1989 earthquake, it has beautifully retained its original look.
 It makes a graceful entrance to the city of Watsonville.

-listed in this topic list: Churches & Religion.
+Topics.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical month for this entry is January 1902.

 Location.
 36° 54.807′ N, 121° 45.619′ W. Marker is in Watsonville, California, in Santa Cruz County.
-Marker is on Main Street (State Highway 152) north of West 5th Street, on the right when traveling south.
+It is on Main Street (State Highway 152) north of West 5th Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 611 Main Street, Watsonville CA 95076, United States of America.
 Touch for directions.

 More about this marker.
 This marker is located at 611 Main Street while St. Patricks Church is at 721 Main Street.